-To efficiently provide the wharf handling service, the Company used over-17-year-experience in Ro/Ro terminal service in developing IT systems that help systematically and accountably manage wharf handling service in the terminal.
+To efficiently provide the wharf handling service, the Company used over-18-year-experience in Ro/Ro terminal service in developing IT systems that help systematically and accountably manage wharf handling service in the terminal.
 The IT system used comprises of the following 4 software programs.

-- Port Management System (PMS) To help controlling yard, planning and scheduling of shipping lines so that the area can accommodate loading / discharging cargo quantity as required and the car moving can be proceeded smoothly - Pure Car Carrier System (PCS) To help organizing data provided by customers for the verification of the imported and exported cargo - Beyond Ro/Ro Port (BRP) To help providing reports to be presented to the management - Auto Web service Management (AWM) To help linking data and information (vessels and manifest) with NSW system (National Single Window) among vessels, exporters/importers, customs, PAT, and the Company.
+- Port Management System (PMS) To help controlling yard, planning and scheduling of shipping lines so that the area can accommodate loading / discharging cargo quantity as required and the car moving can be proceeded smoothly - Pure Car Carrier System (PCS) To help organizing data provided by customers for the verificaion of the imported and exported cargo - Beyond Ro/Ro Port (BRP) To help providing reports to be presented to the management - Auto Web service Management (AWM) with NSW system (National Single Window) among vessels, exporters/importers, customs, PAT, and the Company.